logo2

 What happened to the proprietors after they left the Eagle Drug Store?

-Mauritz Printz – Mauritz R. Printz was born around 1858 in Finland (63).
-It is unknown when he immigrated to the U.S. or arrived in the Copper Country, but he was established as a successful druggist in Red Jacket by May 1888 (63).
-His brother, Carl Printz, worked with him for about six months before opening his own store in Hancock (63,64).
+Mauritz Printz – Mauritz R. Printz was born around 1858 in Finland (20).
+It is unknown when he immigrated to the U.S. or arrived in the Copper Country, but he was established as a successful druggist in Red Jacket by Jul 1887 (63).
 After disposing the store to Ramsell, Printz left for Detroit to study medicine in Apr 1891, accompanied by his wife (71,72).
-Unfortunately, Printz tragically died on 25 Mar 1892 in Detroit at the age of 34 (73).
-A newspaper article from Apr 1892 (posted on findagrave.com) stated that he died of stomach cancer.
-He had recently graduated from the Medical College of Detroit and became a doctor.
-His wife returned from a trip to England shortly before he died, and his brother, Carl, arrived in Detroit two hours after he died.
-It was his wish to be returned to Calumet, and he was, being buried in Schoolcraft Cemetery (73).
+Unfortunately, Printz tragically died on 25 Mar 1892 in Detroit at the age of 34 (73) due to some disease of the stomach (64).
+He was buried in Schoolcraft Cemetery, Calumet (73).

 John Clemo Jr. – John Clemo Jr. was born in Keweenaw Co.
 (20) in Jun 1866 (1).
 His father, John Clemo, was born in England and his mother, Hannah Foley, was born in Ireland (1,20).
 John Jr. worked at the Tamarack hospital for a number of years, and then worked for Nikander at the Eagle Drug Store for a few years before taking over the business (50).
 He suffered from a health condition.
 In Dec 1896, while being proprietor of the Eagle Drug Store, he stayed at Mount Clemens for some time where his health greatly improved and he was expected to return home soon (36).
 After leaving the Eagle Drug Store, Clemo moved to Montana, arriving in Anaconda on 24 Feb 1898, with plans to settle in Butte (31).
 His brother, Edward J. Clemo, resided in Walkerville (31), which adjoins Butte.
 He was in Butte in 1900 (1), and then in Bruneau, Idaho in 1910 (9).
 In Mar 1916, he left for Butte to consult with Dr. Murray, whom he was long associated with at the hospital, concerning his rapidly failing health (37).
 He was in Denver, Colorado in 1919 (32) and in Spokane, Washington in 1920 (33).
 He continued to be listed as a druggist in all locations.
 He remained in Spokane with his wife, Elizabeth Ann "Bessie" Clemo, until his death in 1924 at the age of 58 (34).